-- Utilize closed end abutment designs which have a minimum vertical height of 8' as described in the Design Criteria. - Simple and elegant bridge design is more appropriate than complex shapes and geometries.
+- Utilize closed end abutment designs which have a minimum vertical height of 8'as described in the Design Criteria. - Simple and elegant bridge design is more appropriate than complex shapes and geometries.
 The elegant design provides an aesthetic contrast to the complexity of the surrounding mountain landscape (A, D). - Create a clean, uncluttered appearance below the bridge and eliminate the exposed support pier face condition.
-Aesthetic guidelines recommend a box girder design. - Incorporate thoughtful and deliberate shadow patterns on super structures and abutments.
+The Aesthetic Guidance recommends a box girder design. - Incorporate thoughtful and deliberate shadow patterns on super structures and abutments.
 The overhang of the bridge deck should be equal to 2/3 the height of the girder to produce the desired shadow on the superstructure (B, D). - Treat the color of bridges and other structures in a manner consistent with this segment's color palette.
 Fussy and jarring color schemes are inappropriate for this segment.
-See Section 06 | Color Selection and Consistency for additional details and color palette. - Consider attached metal rails or a 24" high concrete wall with attached metal rail rather than solid concrete barrier for bridge rails (C, D, E).

-- Slope paving is not allowed in this segment as described in the Design Criteria.
+See section 06 | Color Selection and Consistency for additional details and color palette. - Consider attached metal rails or 24"-high concrete wall with attached metal rail rather than solid concrete barrier for bridge rails (B, C, D). - Slope paving is not allowed in this segment as described in the Design Criteria.
 The intent is to extend the existing landscape underneath bridges (D).
-See Section 07 | Earthwork, Embankment, and Restoration of Existing Disturbance and Section 09 | Landscape Planting, Revegetation, and Topsoil Management for strategies to accomplish this. - Use a consistent material for approach rail and bridge rails.
-Ensure the point of attachment between the two does not sacrifice the appearance of continuity (E). - Utilize a concrete wall face with a simple vertical or horizontal texture pattern on bridge abutments. - Plant trees on the bridge embankment slope to anchor the ends of the bridge and connect the span to the embankment (D). - Avoid disturbing the natural landscape below bridges except in places where a pier is constructed. - Avoid locating piers in a stream or river where scour could occur.
+See Section 07 | Earthwork,

+- Embankment, and Restoration of Existing Disturbance and Section 09 | Landscape Planting, Revegetation, and Topsoil Management for strategies to accomplish this. - Use a consistent material for approach rail and bridge rails.
+Ensure the point of attachment between the two does not sacrifice the appearance of continuity (E). - Utilize a concrete wall face with a simple vertical or horizontal texture pattern on bridge abutments. - Plant trees on the bridge embankment slope to anchor the ends of the bridge and connect the span to the embankment (C). - Avoid disturbing the natural landscape below bridges except in places where a pier is constructed. - Avoid locating piers in a stream or river where scour could occur.

 A | Bridges with simple forms, color, and shadow patterns exhibit an aesthetic contrast to the complexity of the natural landscape.
+Deep overhangs and shadow lines add visual depth and give the bridge superstructure a thin appearance.